We want to tell you about the best food shop in Northampton. It’s an independent shop hidden away off Bedford Road.

 Black Turtle Beans

 We call them black beans.
 You can get black beans in the supermarket, but they’re cooked and canned.
 Here, they are dried and unprocessed, so you can choose what to do with them.
-We use these in a chilli bean and carrot slow cooker recipe.
+We use these in a chili bean and carrot slow cooker recipe.

 If you read our previous blog on the health benefits of beans, you’ll have noted that black beans are regarded as the most health-giving of all beans, due to the concentration of polyphenols.
 In the same blog, we provided a recipe for a version of the chilli bean stew mentioned above.
 Go and take a look!

 As mentioned above, we prefer pinhead oats for making porridge.
-You’ll see from the photo that they don’t look like your standard rolled outs.
+You’ll see from the photo that they don’t look like your standard rolled-outs.
 They take a little longer to cook than rolled oats, but they’re tastier and slightly slower to digest.
 And, of course, they’re packed with fibre.

 Notice how there’s no fancy packaging, no big brand.
 Just oats; packet; bosh!